BryantMercedes212/Budafly/README.md

 # Budafly

 Budafly, an e-commerce marketplace, that enables users to navigate through, and find the desired product that they want to purchase.
+The app also provides a platform for users interested to sell cannabis products.

 ## User Stories